 RSPB Council is the governing body of the RSPB.
 It is responsible for ensuring the Society conducts its affairs in accordance with its Constitution and within the law.

-There are a maximum of 18 council members (trustees) including the chairman, treasurer and three country committee chairmen for Scotland, Wales and Northern Ireland.
+There are a maximum of 18 council members (trustees) including the chair, treasurer and four country committee chairs for England, Northern Ireland, Scotland and Wales.
 They are elected by the membership at the AGM and serve for five years.